-Did you know that 60% of businesses who blog acquire more customers?
+Did you know that 60% of businesses who blog reach out and acquire more customers?
 That's why we're looking at how to create seven of the most wildly popular blog post formats for you to give a try.

 Once you've started blogging for your business, you may find yourself wanting to experiment with different formats.
 Either just to shake things up, or because you've found that what you're currently doing isn't working as you'd hoped.
 Good news!
 There are tons of blog formats to choose from.
 I’ve made it a bit easier for you to decide which to choose by drafting this list (that’s one format right there), because even your chosen content formats should be forming a part of your integrated marketing strategy.

 Bear in mind that some blog posts may comprise of two, sometimes even three, different formats.
 The point is that you should be considering the best format for the angle of the blog that you're writing.
 Considering your angle is important, but so too is who the content is for - so dive into your analytics and see which blog type your audience is currently engaging most with.

 1. The How-To Post